jonsherrard/html5bones-jade/README.md

 Purpose
 =======

+This is a Jade, Stylus and CoffeeScript conversion.
+All credit goes to Ian Devlin for this nice, neat repo.

 This template can be used as just that, a template to get you going in HTML5, or it can simply be used as a guide via the inline comments when building your own HTML5 page from scratch.

 Features